-BBC One is adapting Wilkie Collins 1859 classic novel The Woman In White for a four-part drama.
+BBC One is adapting Wilkie Collins 1859 classic novel The Woman In White for a five-part drama.

 The story follows Walter Hartright, who encounters a ghostly woman dressed all in white on a moonlit road, he soon finds himself drawn into a mysterious and disturbing world.